ithsjavagroupd/project/README.md

 - 'PUT /api/members': creates a new store
 To use REST API, you'll need to authenticate with a valid username and password.

-## Contributions

-To contribute to this project, please follow these steps:
-1. Fork this repository to your own GitHub account.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear and descriptive messages.
-4. Push your changes to forked repository.
-5. Create a pull request to merge your changes into the main branch of this repository.

-All contributions are welcome and appreciated.

 ## Learning Objectives

 1. Gain proficiency in using SpringBoot to build a web application.
 2. Understand the concept of entities and their relationships.
 3. Learn how to implement authentication and authorization in a web application.